pk/sht30_esp-idf/README.md

 # SHT30 Library for ESP-IDF

 This library allows you to interface with the SHT30 temperature and humidity sensor using ESP-IDF version 5.3.
-It includes functions for initialization, single-shot and periodic measurements, and other sensor controls.

 ## Features

 - **Single Shot Mode:** Performs one measurements.
 - **Periodic Mode:** Automatically take measurements at specified intervals.
 - **Internal Heater Control:** Enable or disable the sensor's internal heater.

-## Files

-- `sht30.c`: Contains the implementation of the SHT30 functions.
-- `sht30.h`: Header file with function declarations and definitions.
-- `examples/`: Directory with example applications demonstrating how to use the library.

 ## Getting Started